 14:14 – The first steps in the architecture of listening.
 How you can take the step in listening to your own organization.

 16:51 – How training your team of call center people can create a positive impact on your customers and the customer service team.
-Getting good feedback because this is great for the morale of your employees.
+Getting good feedback because is great for the morale of your employees.

 18:01 – Internal communication is very important.
 Giving value to your audience’s response and training your team to listen can help improve your audience feedback and your company or organization as well

 21:29 – How having proper policies for listening can lead to a better articulation and communication cycle with your customers and employees

 23:59 – The issue of growth and scale in organizations and their effects on communication within the organization

 26:41 – How technology nowadays can be used as a way to listen to your audience even on a wide scale.
 The impact of technology in listening and how it changed the way of responding to your audience’s concerns

 28:48 – How can you respond to your audience in a way that you show them you are giving value to their concerns, comments, and responses?
 What do you do with the gathered data from the use of technology and how do you respond to those given data?

 30:55 – Listening to a politician’s perspective and how they should listen to the voter’s concerns instead of persuading.
 How politicians construct their surveys with a fixed list of questions instead of listening to their voter’s concerns

 33:25 – Communication is not a one-way transmission of information.
 What is the definition of true communication and how you should understand the value of it?

 34:54 – Leaders should stop talking and start listening.
 How listening to concerns instead of constantly distributing information should be valued more by leaders